 Flexible working causing divide between leaders and employees

-Survey findings have suggested that a full return to the office risk losing 39% of their workforce.
-Employees must be given the chance to make their voice heard in decisions that fundamentally affect their lives, both personal and professional.
-By employing strategies like pulse surveys or focus groups, organisations will have a stronger understanding of where there is dissonance between populations on the future work model and work to close the gap.
+Survey findings have suggested that a full return to the office resulted in some businesses losing up to 39% of their workforce.
+By employing strategies like pulse surveys or focus groups, organisations will have a stronger understanding of where there is dissonance in their workforce.

 When the new legislation comes into effect, employees will be able to submit more than one flexible working request a year (which is currently law) and it is also expected that there will be a push to implement a day 1 right to request this.
 If this is a subject you are grappling with, contact us on email@example.com